spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 ### Registering the Billing Applications

-For this guide, we need for you to have registered the [billsetuptask](%currentPath%/batch-developer-guides/batch/data-flow-simple-task) and the [billrun](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch) applications in Spring Cloud Data Flow.
+For this guide, you need to have registered the [billsetuptask](%currentPath%/batch-developer-guides/batch/data-flow-simple-task) and the [billrun](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch) applications in Spring Cloud Data Flow.

 ### Registering the Composed Task Runner

 To register the composed task runner:

-1. If you have not already done so, import the [Spring Cloud Task App Starters](https://cloud.spring.io/spring-cloud-task-app-starters/), which will give you the `composed-task-runner` application.
+1. If you have not already done so, import the [Spring Cloud Task App Starters](https://cloud.spring.io/spring-cloud-task-app-starters/), which give you the `composed-task-runner` application.
    To do so, click **Apps** in the left navigation bar

 1. Select **Add Applications(s)**.

 1. When the Add Application(s) page appears, select **Bulk import application coordinates from an HTTP URI location**.

-1. In the **URI** field, enter either (based on the resource from which you will be pulling your apps):
+1. In the **URI** field, enter (based on the resource from which you will be pulling your apps) either one of:

 - Maven: `%task-app-maven-version%`
 - Docker: `%task-app-docker-version%`